thaychansy/sqlalchemy-challenge/README.md

 <!-- BUILT -->

-## Built with FLASK, PYTHON, SQLITE, and SQLALCHEMY Framework
+## Built with FLASK and SQLALCHEMY Framework

 - Flask: A lightweight Python web framework that simplifies building web applications.
 Provides tools for handling routes, requests, responses, and templating.